Last Updated on March 25, 2022 by Bryony Clapperton

 Generally eating is one of the cheaper things in India, from small local restaurants that charge 200 rupees a course to more touristy restaurants where you can expect a feast for under 1500 rupees.

-For the most part, we’d order a 2x curries, 1x rice, 2x breads or sides and drinks and our bills were usually between 1000-1300 rupees.
+For the most part, we’d order 2x curries, 1x rice, 2x bread or sides and drinks and our bills were usually between 1000-1300 rupees.
 Which I suspect is quite high vs. the rest of India and less touristy places.